-(c) return to the division any signs, proclamations or other information provided by the division.
+(c) return to the division any signs, guidebooks or other information provided by the division.

 (4) On or before the 10th day of the month following the date of termination the license agent must remit payment for all wildlife documents minus remuneration to the division.

-(1) At the end of the five-year term of authorization to sell wildlife documents, the division shall provide a renewal notice and renewal application to the license agent.
+(1) At the end of the ten-year term of authorization to sell wildlife documents, the division shall provide a renewal notice and renewal application to the license agent.

 (2)(a) The license agent must complete and return the renewal application to the Licensing Section in the Salt Lake Office within 30 business days of being mailed to the license agent.